Magical Highlights of Peru 15 Days/ 14 Nights

 The Sacred Valley tour starts at 08:00 am from Cusco.
 We pick you up from your hotel and bring you to our tourist bus, where you will meet your tour guide and your travel mates (shared service).

 We stop in the town of Urubamba for lunch (we recommend a lunch buffet of Peruvian food).
-After a short rest, we keep going until we reach Ollantaytambo, one of the last living Inca towns.
-You will be amazed by the impressive Temple of the Sun with its intricate stonework details, the terraces which are constructed to sustain the mountain, and finally the temple in the shape of a llama.
+After a short rest, we continue our journey until we reach Ollantaytambo, one of the last living Inca towns.
+You will be amazed by the impressive Temple of the Sun, featuring intricate stonework details, terraces constructed to sustain the mountain, and a temple in the shape of a llama.

 You will have a short time to explore this amazing complex with its beautiful water fountains by yourself.
-After exploring this magnificent complex, we take the road back to Urubamba and leave the river to go uphill to the beautiful fields of Chinchero.
-Here we will discover another amazing Spanish Inca complex and afterwards visit a weaving family who still uses natural minerals and organic ink to colour the wool.
+After studying this magnificent complex, we take the road back to Urubamba and leave the river to go uphill to the beautiful fields of Chinchero.
+Here, we will discover another impressive Spanish Inca complex, and afterwards, visit a weaving family who still uses natural minerals and organic ink to colour the wool.
 We will return to Cusco around 07:00 pm and leave you at the beautiful Plaza Regocijo.

 Meals: Breakfast